Entry Requirements & Visas

 Travel Insurance

-While not mandatory, comprehensive travel insurance covering medical emergencies, evacuation, and trip disruptions is highly recommended, especially for adventure activities like scuba diving in the Andaman Sea or trekking in Chiang Mai.
+While not mandatory, comprehensive travel insurance covering medical emergencies (minimum $100,000), evacuation, and trip disruptions is highly recommended, especially for activities like diving in the Andaman Sea or trekking in Chiang Mai.

 Money, Budget & Costs